stijn-arends/nitrogen_dioxide_emission/README.md

 ### Coding

 Not every piece of code is organized inside of a class.
 I thought that for some pieces of code that it was not necessary.
-These pieces of code do not particularly belong to a specif class, and or don't benefit from being inside of one.
+These pieces of code do not particularly belong to a specific class, and or don't benefit from being inside of one.
 An example of this is the function that checks if a date is during a lockdown, or the functions that plot a heatmap, or violin plot.

 However, the code for the dashboard is organized inside of classes where the SOLID principles were followed whever it was possible.
 For example, a base class was made to create a folium map, which can easily be extended by inherting it in a new class and adding additional functionalties.
 For example to create a map with markers or a heatmap over time.

 A [logging decorator](scripts/logger.py) was created to make sure that the code ran smoothly.
-If any exception occured while running the code than that would be logged, and if everything goes smoothly than that is reported.
+If any exception occured while running the code than that would be logged, and if everything goes smoothly than that would be reported.

 ### Data filtering and imputation